brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ## windspeed.sqrt            hum1
     ##        -23.188         -17.998

-The BIC method leaves us with 5 variables .
-In addition to this I calculated goodness of fit by hand and it was 16.6.
+The BIC method leaves us with 5 variables.

 Copying and pasting the results from both: